Incest: Between adults and children

 Sex between an adult family member and a child is usually considered a form of child sexual abuse, also known as child incestuous abuse, and for many years has been the most reported form of incest.
-Father–daughter and stepfather–stepdaughter sex is the most commonly reported form of adult–child incest, with most of the remaining involving a mother or stepmother.
+Father–daughter and stepfather–stepdaughter sex are the most commonly reported forms of adult–child incest, with most of the remaining involving a mother or stepmother.
 Many studies found that stepfathers tend to be far more likely than biological fathers to engage in this form of incest.
 One study of adult women in San Francisco estimated that 17% of women were abused by stepfathers and 2% were abused by biological fathers.
-Father–son incest is reported less often, but it is not known how close the frequency is to heterosexual incest because it is likely more under-reported.
-Prevalence of incest between parents and their children is difficult to estimate due to secrecy and privacy.
+Father–son incest is reported less often, but it is not known how close the frequency is to heterosexual incest because it is probably more under-reported.
+The prevalence of incest between parents and their children is difficult to estimate due to secrecy and privacy.